torbsorensen/TSI_classifier/README.md

 ## Results

 The best results have shown from the transfer learning approach with fine tuning.
 The best model is saved in /saved_models/final_model.
-The confusion matrix and classification report produced by the final model on the unseen /data/test set are shown underneath.
-Note however, that the test set is not perfect as only very few ice and fogbow occur.

-The final model is set up in the transfer.ipynb-file and has undergone 13 epochs of transfer learning and 20 epochs of finetuning, and had a validation loss of 0.1363 and validation accuracy of 0.9842.
+It was set up in the transfer.ipynb-file and has undergone 13 epochs of transfer learning and 20 epochs of finetuning, and had a validation loss of 0.1363 and validation accuracy of 0.9842.

 Loss and accuracy graphs were not obtained for all training due to interruption in training, but the graphs for the transfer learning part is shown hereunder: